cndesabbata/Political-affiliation-predictor-from-quotes/README.md

 #### Method:

 Utilizing the `Textstat` library we added to each quotes different readability, complexity, and grade level metrics.
 Thanks to these statistics we might see if there's a significant difference between speakers from different parties, as well as differences between people with identical affiliations but different backgrounds.
+Some analysis has already been performed, please see `complexity_analysis.ipynb`.

 ### Area 4: Predicting speaker's political affiliation